 Beginning 2015-2016, the College of Business changed its degree program to reflect the addition of majors.
 Previously, students who completed the program received a Bachelor of Science degree in Business Administration, and were able to identify an area of specialization, but not a major.
-The revised program allows students to major in one of three areas: Accounting, Business Administration, or Marketing.
+The revised program allows students to major in one of four areas: Accounting, Business Administration, International Business, or Marketing.
 Under the revised program, students still receive a Bachelor of Science degree in Business Administration, but have a major specified on their transcripts.

 For detailed information on the new majors please click here.

 Click here to view the Advising Guide for the Accounting Major.

 Please click here for information on admission to the College of Business.

 PREREQUISITE COURSES: TWELVE (12) CREDITS

 *ECON 201: Principles of Macroeconomics; *ECON 202: Principles of Microeconomics; *STAT 180: Introduction to Statistics (or equivalent: CPSC 320; ECON 361; PSYC 261); BLAW 201: Legal Environment of Business